nmoreau/nmoreau.github.io/index.md

-# Blog-ish Random notes and thoughts
+# Blog-ish random notes and thoughts

-This is the place where I will host some good reads, ideas, notes, and samples.
+This is a place where I will host some good reads, ideas, notes, and samples.

 {% include badges.md %}